askeroff/pomodoro/README.md

 Demo
 ====

-You can see how it work [here](https://askeroff.github.io/pomodoro/)
+You can see how it works [here](https://askeroff.github.io/pomodoro/).